 The EveryAGE Counts campaign worked with a team of researchers from the University of Sydney to better understand how the ways that we talk about getting older influence our perceptions and attitudes.
 The research also explored how changing the way we talk about being older can change our attitudes, and help us address ageism.
 This work is critical to the public engagement of the EveryAGE Counts campaign.

 Ageism in culturally diverse communities

 EveryAGE Counts collaborated with the Federation of Ethnic Communities Councils (FECCA) to learn more about ageism in CALD communities.
 We began by conducting a scoping study to understand CALD people’s experience of ageism, and also get a better understanding of their general awareness of ageism.
 We will use the findings to develop recommendations on how ageist attitudes can be addressed and changed in CALD communities, and to ensure that our campaign engages with diverse communities across Australia.

-EveryAGE Counts commissioned research agency RedBridge Group to produce this report exploring Australians’ actual responses when they experience or observe ageism.
-The research was released to coincide with the inaugural Ageism Awareness Day, 1 October 2021.
+EveryAGE Counts commissioned research agency RedBridge Group to produce occasional reports exploring Australians’ actual awareness and responses to ageism.
+The reports have been released to coincide with Ageism Awareness Day.